joncrlsn/pgcp/README.md

 PGOPTION   | one or more database options (like sslmode=disable)

 ### todo
-1. Fix bug where Ctrl-C in the password entry field messes up the console.
+1. ~~Fix bug where Ctrl-C in the password entry field messes up the console.~~ fixed in version 1.0.5
 2. Convert positional arguments to program options/flags?
 How important is this to people?
+3. Improve the accuracy of parsing ~/.pgpass
-3. Add database options that may be requested by others (that fit with the purpose of this tool).
+4. Add database options that may be requested by others (that fit with the purpose of this tool).